 Once you’ve made your decision, round up the kids to watch them work — just make sure they keep their distance.

-Heat value depends on the density and moisture content of the wood.
+Heat value is determined by the density and moisture content of the wood.
 The more dense the wood, the more heat it releases.
-According to the University of Arkansas, the trees listed above tend to have denser wood, and thus produce more heat when the wood is burned.

 Chainsaws are great tools, but operating them can be hazardous.
 A few chainsaw safety tips from OSHA: